osisoft/sample-adh-pi_to_adh_read_only_data-dotnet/README.md

 ## Getting Started

+`Note: This sample requires an Id of a PI to OCS stream already created in SDS.`

 In this example we assume that you have the dotnet core CLI.

 To run this example from the commandline run